Getting Started in DS

 • Digital scholarship work is collaborative, requires input across disciplines and domain expertise, our curatorial experts have an essential role to play in that.

-• We’ve so much to gain from understanding digital methods and having closer collaborations with digital scholars—there’s a synergy in solving shared issues (e.g. correcting OCR, enriching collections metadata, conquering back-cataloguing).
+• We’ve so much to gain from understanding digital methods and having closer collaborations with digital scholars—there’s a synergy in solving shared issues such as correcting OCR, enriching collections metadata, conquering back-cataloguing and so on.

 • Digital scholars are, today, using technology in innovative ways, expectations have already changed, they’re seeking access at scale to our collections for computational analysis, they’re using Generative AI to ask their research questions, we need to understand these technologies to understand how the nature of archival enquiry is changing